samvtran/react-sortable-items/README.md

 -----|-----
 onSort | Callback that returns sorted array of data from `sortData`. horizontal | Default false.
 Whether to sort horizontally. floatUndraggables | Default false.
-Whether to only allow sorting below items with isDraggable set to true, sending undraggable items to the top of the list over time. sinkUndraggables | Default false.
-Whether to only allow sorting above items with isDraggable set to true, sending undraggable items to the bottom of the list over time.
+Whether to only allow sorting below items with isDraggable set to false, sending undraggable items to the top of the list over time. sinkUndraggables | Default false.
+Whether to only allow sorting above items with isDraggable set to false, sending undraggable items to the bottom of the list over time.

 On components with `SortableItemMixin`: